Polarimeter with Instrumental and Sky COmpensation

 PISCO’s design was an update of the Serkowski polarimeter design and it was capable of high precision linear and circular imaging polarimetry of objects down to approximately 17th magnitude.
 PISCO’s main feature was the possibility to correct directly for the sky polarisation and partly also for the instrumental polarisation.

 The light collected by PISCO was measured with photomultipliers which had a fairly high sensitivity (quantum efficiency) between 300 and 1100 nm.
-The ability to compensate for the sky made PISCO suitable to collect data even with under relatively poor photometric conditions.
+The ability to compensate for the sky made PISCO suitable for collecting data even under relatively poor photometric conditions.

 PISCO was decommissioned from the MPG/ESO 2.2-metre telescope in the late 1990s.